-The Cambridge Rapid Charger Network is being brought to local residents in a bid to tackle rising health issues caused by petrol and diesel vehicle emissions.
-The network launched in October, with the first eight rapid chargers already installed, and providing emissions-free journeys, around the city centre.
+Electric Blue is delighted to bring you the Cambridge Rapid Charger Network!
+In a bid to tackle rising health issues caused by petrol and diesel vehicle emissions, local residents will soon experience the benefits of cleaner air, and quieter streets.
+The network launched in October, with the first six rapid chargers already installed, and four of the six providing emissions-free journeys, around the city centre.

 Peter Blake, Transport Director at Greater Cambridge Partnership, said: “More than 80% of Nitrogen Oxides emitted in central Cambridge are from vehicles, and we are working with our partners on a range of measures to clean up our air, which will also help to improve our quality of life.”